 Project work in Sri Lanka is monitored during visits from the trustees and other UK volunteers.
 Visits were limited during the year due to the Covid pandemic.
-The chairman and secretary visited Sri Lanka in late November 2021 to evidence progress on funded projects, and three visitors approved by Trustees visited in April 2022.
+Three visitors approved by the trustees visited in April 2022, and the secretary visited Sri Lanka in January 2023 to evidence progress on funded projects.
 The accounting records and financial controls were checked on each visit to confirm reliability and accuracy.
 Where possible, projects for which restricted donations have been received were also inspected to ensure funds were being spent as requested.